 - Great Bath, Great Granary, Dancing Girl, Man with Beard, Cotton, Assembly hall

-- Term means ” Mount of the dead”
+- The term means ” Mount of the dead”

 - On the bank of river Indus